Sections A & B will meet weekly Monday through Thursday from 9:00 to 10:00 a.m. in Room 305.

-The casebook we shall be using is Henderson, Pearson and Siliciano, The Torts Process (5th ed.
-1999).
-I also recommend Peter N. Simon, The Anatomy of a Lawsuit (1996).
+The casebook we shall be using is Henderson, Pearson and Siliciano, The Torts Process (6th ed.
+2003).
+I also recommend Peter N. Simon, The Anatomy of a Lawsuit (Rev'd ed.
+1996).
 A Bibliography of related materials, some of which I may specifically recommend during the course, is on this website.
 The more important of the works mentioned are on reserve for this course in the Law Library.
 They are listed on the Syllabus page.

 First Day Assignment: